-The practice team kept complete patient dental care records which were, clearly written or typed and stored securely.
+The practice team kept complete patient dental care records which were typed and stored securely.

 The practice monitored clinical and non-clinical areas of their work to help them improve and learn.
 This included asking for and listening to the views of patients and staff.